jojokarlin/PublishingManifold/README.md

 After orienting the participants within the history of the project, we take them to [CUNY's Manifold instance](cuny.manifoldapp.org) to demonstrate the [project layout](https://cuny.manifoldapp.org/read/untitled-19b8ffcb-9e36-4979-83f2-d41520e8dd05/section/6b3e8941-3c60-4a65-a259-7713d3ff2878), reading experience, and [annotation functionality](https://cuny.manifoldapp.org/read/untitled-cfeb52cc-ce23-4eb5-b039-7baf200760ed/section/099f95ae-a371-483d-a6e9-c44d7e8f5418).
 The demo shows how users can navigate texts, [add and embed resources](https://cuny.manifoldapp.org/read/untitled-0db854db-81d0-4a6c-aeb6-3d74d67a19bf/section/6e7e3261-7475-4ad4-8b5c-113cbe6652c2) and create resource collections, and annotate, share or cite the project they are reading.

 ### What can you publish?
-In this segment, we talk about the formats of text and resources that Manifold can ingest.
+In this segment, we talk about the types of projects you might create and the formats of text and resources that Manifold can ingest.

+#### Teaching Models
+Manifold supports many uses, including the publication of vibrant, interactive on-line texts for teachers.
+For our workshops, we introduce participants to a few examples of work CUNY faculty and students have published.
+These examples are helpful for understanding the different options available and what sort of preparation the materials require for publication.
+In all cases, the authors decide their own license, though we encourage them to consider using a [Creative Commons license]()

+##### Rich Course Texts
+Rich Course Texts
+Embed multimedia resources into the text - Petrarch’s Canzoniere

+##### CUNY Student Editions
+Conceived of and helmed by Paul Hebert, [CUNY Student Editions](https://github.com/CUNY-Student-Editions) are a for Collaborative Annotation
+Ensure students have access to the same, high quality edition - The Scarlet Letter and Migos Studies Student Work
+Publish students’ final papers or collaborative project - Structuring Equality

 #### What types of files can you publish?
  - Google Docs (using pulblic share url)